cfjedimaster/cflib2017/index.md

 	<div class="recentUpdates">
 		<h4>News</h4>
 		<p>
 		Welcome to CFLib 2017.
 CFLib is still static!
+Thanks to <a href="https://www.netlify.com/">Netlify</a> for awesome hosting!
 		</p>
 	</div>
 </div>